trans1 <-

 y = "Life expectancy at birth")

-The current best-fit line does not traverse through the middle of the data points in many parts of the scatter plot.
-This indicates that the line does not accurately capture the central trend of the data across different ranges of GDP per capita.
+The best-fit line doesn’t run through the center of the data in many parts of the scatterplot.
+This suggests that the linear model does not capture the central trend of the data across the range of GDP per capita values.

 Given our understanding of logarithmic transformations, applying a log transformation to GDP per capita might improve the model fit.
-Before doing so, let’s examine a density plot of GDP in its raw form, as well as a plot of the log-transformed version of GDP:
+Let’s create a new variable, called gdp_ln that applies a natural log transformation to gdp.

 gdp_lifeexp |>